JRTaylord/fsm-toolkit/code-to-fsm/WORKFLOW_GUIDE.md

 ## Next Steps

-1. Try it on your project: `node cli.js analyze /path/to/project`
+1. Try it on your project: `python3 cli.py analyze /path/to/project`
 2. Review the generated diagram in your browser
 3. Export diagrams for documentation
 4. Share with your team for feedback